Elote, Mexican street corn, is a sublime side dish made with corn that will make you come back for more and more.

 Tips and how to make this Elote dish to perfection

-- Purchase corn that has very tight husks around it and has a portion of the bottom corn, or as I call it, the stump.
+- Purchase fresh sweet corn that has very tight husks around it and has a portion of the bottom corn, or as I call it, the stump.
 The tighter the husks are around it, the tender the corn kernels will be.

 - Before placing the corn cubs on the grill, cut off some of the husks overhanging at the cob’s tip.
 This will prevent catching on fire while grilling them.